sharing means giving something of ourselves.

-As a certified est-hole and Landmark junkie, I have heard the urging “Share, share share.”
+As a Landmark junkie, I have heard the urging ‘Share, share share.’

-In Landmark they mean “Bring more chumps like you so that Landmark can become a World Class Organization, here to stay.”
-They mean: do our selling for us.
-No please, or anything… Maybe they don’t, but that is how it lands for people.
+In Landmark they mean ‘Bring more chumps like you so that Landmark can become a World Class Organization, here to stay.‘ They mean: do our selling for us.
+No please, no anything… Maybe they don’t, but that is how it lands for people.
 It didn’t land that way for me…

 In multilevel marketing companies (network marketing, MLM) they say the same thing, but mean, definitely, selling.

-Now, I didn’t stay in Landmark for 20 years because it didn’t work for me.
+Now, I didn’t stay in Landmark for 26 years because it didn’t work for me.
 It did.
-And when I look back, the part that worked best was sharing.
+And when I look back…

 After I did the first Landmark course, back in 1985, (it was called Werner Erhard and Associates then, WE&A for short) I was stunned at the new way people related to me.
 I used to be very unpopular, and that changed then, temporarily.
 I was loving it.
 As new as it was, I enjoyed people’s attention, interest, I enjoyed that they wanted to know what happened to me, or what I was thinking.

 Previously I would push it to them.
 My thoughts, my opinions, you know the usual know-it-all stuff.